Home » Denmark » 10 Best Tips & Things to do in the Faroe Islands (+ itinerary)

 Find more information about this experience on this website.
 Highly recommended!

-Accommodation: I recommend staying in Tórshavn for the last few days of your trip.
+I recommend staying in Tórshavn for the last few days of my Faroe Islands itinerary.
 Find recommendations below.

 Heimablídni in the wonderful home of Anna and Óli in Velbastaður